A lot can go wrong in the web development realm. For starters, you may find this list a bit exhaustive but at the same time...

 10. Ant Design

-This is a React UI library that has enterprise-class features along with material UI design language.
+This is one of the popular React UI libraries that has enterprise-class features along with material UI design language.
 It may quite interest you to know that Ant Design is another most powerful material design system that assists several React development service providers well in creating better user experiences for enterprise applications.

-With over 56500 stars on GitHub, this best React component library in particular is extremely good at what it does.
+With over 84k stars on GitHub, this best React component library in particular is extremely good at what it does.
 This React framework library has 50 high-quality ant design components written in Typescript.
-This correct react component library can be best used in alignment with the help of design resources and tools.
+TAnt Design can be best used in alignment with the help of design resources and tools.

 Ant Design is a UI react library and has features like Rebass which supports several programming languages and makes it easy to localize applications.